bootdotdev/blog/content/javascript/javascript-projects-for-beginners.md

 ## Section 1: Vanilla JavaScript Projects for Beginners

 A framework is basically a prepackaged chunk of code that does something specific.
-Think of it like a cheat, or a shortcut.
+Think of it as a cheat, or a shortcut.
 Frameworks come and go, but JavaScript stays forever!
 That's why I wanted to start with some vanilla, simple JavaScript projects for beginners.
 These don’t rely on any frameworks.

 ### 1. Build a weather app.